Boeing replaces senior executive as 737 MAX crisis grows

 New board Chairman David Calhoun said the board backed the decisions.
 “Boeing will emerge stronger than ever from its current challenges and the changes we’re making throughout Boeing will benefit the flying public well into the future,” he said in a statement.

-Reporting by David Shepardson in Washington and Eric M. Johnson in Seattle; Editing by Chris Reese and Peter Cooney
+Reporting by David Shepardson in Washington and Eric M. Johnson in Seattle and Tim Hepher in Paris; Editing by Chris Reese and Peter Cooney